uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/datasets/raw-datasets/census-geographies.md

 | AWATER20 | integer |  | The current water area. | `298552385` |
 | INTPTLAT20 | string |  | The current latitude of the 's internal point.
 Formatted with leading plus and minus signs. | `"+33.7427261"` |
 | INTPTLON20 | string |  | The current longitude of the state's internal point.
 Formatted with leading plus and minus signs. | `"-088.0973903"` |

+**us_zcta_population_2020.csv.** Total population counts for each U.S. zip code tabulation area (ZCTA), as tabulated by the U.S. Census Bureau for the 2020 Census.